Trauma Informed Therapy

 - Physical symptoms: Your body is on constant alert, ready to respond to any attack.

 - Avoidance.
 You avoid situations that directly remind you of the situation.
 You try to push away painful thoughts and feelings.
-This can lead to feelings of numbness or emptiness, where you find it difficult to feel any emotions, which lead to emotional numbing
+This can lead to feelings of numbness or emptiness, where you find it difficult to feel any emotions, which leads to emotional numbing.

 - Many people who have experienced a traumatic event feel angry.
 Often angry with those closest to you.

 - Feelings of guilt and shame.
 Many people blame themselves for things they did or didn’t do.
-You feel somewhat more in control, by taking responsibility for what happened, but is often, inaccurate and leads to depression.
+You feel somewhat more in control by taking responsibility for what happened, but it is often inaccurate and leads to depression.

 - Grief and depression are also common reactions to trauma.
 This can include feeling down, sad, or hopeless.
 You may cry more often.
 You feel sad and grieve for what you lost because of the traumatic experience.